-I’m part of the First Generation of infants born between 1955 and 1972 to survive to adulthood.
+I’m part of the “First Generation”; this generation runs from 1955-1972.
+It represents the first children to receive shunts to manage hydrocephalus, and live to adulthood.
+Fifty percent of children from the First Generation of hydrocephalus survivors score 80 or below on standardized intelligence tests.
+Most don’t live independently.
+Many suffered noticeable physical or mental disabilities.
 However, for the past sixty years the First Generation has suffered both visible and invisible disabilities, as well as countless complications and brain surgeries.

 My disabilities are invisible.
 I live with my husband, I received my Bachelor of Arts degree in 1992.
 Between tales of my brain surgeries during the years 2013-1016, I’ll describe each of my invisible disabilities, and others’ reactions to them.